HoldenFolk/scanner-mobile-app/README.md

 %LOCALAPPDATA%\Android\Sdk\platform-tools
 ```

-You can then connect your android device via USB
+You can then connect your Android device via USB

 ### MacOS: